-Medical marijuana laws in Kentucky are very strict, with the only exception being that some patients can access CBD, or cannabidiol, a non-psychoactive component of the cannabis plant.
+While the majority of Kentucky residents approve of medical marijuana, medical marijuana laws in this state are very strict, with the only exception being that some patients can access CBD, or cannabidiol, a non-psychoactive component of the cannabis plant.
 Although many other states have amended their laws to not only allow medical use but recreational use as well, the state of Kentucky still considers the sale or possession of marijuana to be a crime.

 Matt Bevin was elected governor of the state in 2015, and part of his platform was that he supported marijuana for medical use.
 He said there was unequivocal evidence of the medicinal benefits of the cannabis plant, while his opponent was dismissive of that evidence.
 But even with the governor’s support, no bills introduced in the state legislature that would change medical marijuana law in Kentucky were given serious consideration.
 Another bill designed to create a medical marijuana program in the state was introduced for the 2017 legislative session.